-Are you ready to learn how to get your child to start putting two (or more) words together?
+Are you ready to learn how to get your child to put two (or more) words together?

 If your child is saying a bunch of single words, NOW is the time to help him start putting those words together!
 YOU can help your child climb The Language Ladder, and we are here to help!